nicholasshirley/knock_once/README.md

 Current list of items that I would like to add to the gem

 * Tests!
 The current test suite needs work.
 Please see [CONTRIBUTING](https://github.com/nicholasshirley/knock_once/blob/master/CONTRIBUTING.md) for the current test strategy.
-* Initializer that lets user app decide when to require password for on update.
-Currently the default is for any changes to the user and to change password
 * Initializer + code changes to let users set password recovery method (e.g. token vs pin), length
-* Initializer + code changes to customize what is required on delete (default is a valid token only)
-* Forgot password mail template that generate based on the choosen strategy (e.g. reset link, email token, pin reset...) and the initializers to suppor this
+* Forgot password mail template that generate based on the choosen strategy (e.g. reset link, email token, pin reset...) and the initializers to support this
 * Hook into knock initializer so that users can customize those options from the knock_once initializer file

 Please see [CONTRIBUTING](https://github.com/nicholasshirley/knock_once/blob/master/CONTRIBUTING.md) for specicifics.